maxvalor/pssc/README.md

 # PSSC
-The PSSC (Publish/Subscribe and Service/Call protocol) a data-oriented multi-process protocol.
+The PSSC (Publish/Subscribe and Service/Call protocol) is a data-oriented multi-process protocol.
 It is designed for small robot development.

 # Protocol Detail